 SECTION I: General English

-Evaluation: This year verbal section had a fair mix of various types of general verbal questions ranging from grammar, vocabulary, fill-ups to reading comprehensions etc. The section was dominated by vocabulary based questions followed by grammar and sentence completion based questions.
-There were a few surprises this year like coalition words and finding the equivalent of American words in British language &vice-versa.
-These surprises were easy to moderate.
-There was one RC in the paper.
-The RC was an extract from Knowledge and wisdom by Bretrand Russel and the questions based on it were very easy, and had direct questions based on it.
-A few grammar based questions purely checked the fundamentals on the subject and Grammar based questions also.
-Vocabulary based questions were mostly easy to moderate in difficulty level.
-There were questions based on idiomatic usage and verbal phrases.
-Also another type reappeared this year, was questions based on different figures of speech, around 3 - 4 questions were from this area.
-There were two questions based on analogies and were easy to moderate.
-The overall feel of the section was moderate.
+Evaluation: This year verbal section had a fair mix of all conventional types of verbal questions ranging from grammar, vocabulary, fill-ups to reading comprehensions, sentence rearrangement etc. The section was dominated by vocabulary based questions followed by reading comprehension, grammar and sentence completion based questions.
+There were no surprise elements this year.
+In nutshell, questions were based on conventional areas.
+There were two RCs in the paper.
+One of the RCs was based on Euro- crisis and another one was based on thermal liquefaction.
+The questions based on them were very easy, & direct.
+A few grammar based questions purely checked the fundamentals of grammar.
+Vocabulary based questions were mostly easy to moderate.
+There were questions based on idiomatic usage.
+The reading speed and knowledge of basic vocabulary would have played the significant role in scoring well in this section.
+The overall feel of the section was easy to moderate.

 Comfortable Attempt: 24 to 28 questions in about 30 minutes.